XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

     information.
 See [Version information](#version-information).
- 1. The column containing the abscissa of the data and the units of the abscissa **must** be identified by a header field in the `Column.` namespace.
+ 1. The column containing the abscissa of the data and the units of the abscissa **must** be identified by a header field in the `Column` namespace.
 For example, if the first column of the data file contains energy in eV units, the following header field **must** appear in the file: